maxint-rd/TM16xx/README.md

 }
 ```

-In setup() you need to specify the callback function:
+In setup() you need to attach the callback function:
 ```C++
 void setup()
 {